horchi/linux-homectld/README.md

 - If no Status options are set you will get a mail for each status change
 - Set the script option `/usr/local/bin/poold-mail.sh`

-If the heating values are added as attachment to the mail please check the next steps.
 - Check if `heirloom-mailx` is installed (`ls -lah /etc/alternatives/mail`)
 - If output link is `/etc/alternatives/mail -> /usr/bin/mail.mailutils`
 - Remove `heirloom-mailx` (`apt remove heirloom-mailx`)

-### Configure Time sync:
-With the next steps you can enable a time synchronization of the poold and the heating:
-If you enable this feature you can set the max time difference between the poold systemtime and the time of the heating.
-The poold will set the time of the heating (once a day) to his the systemtime.
-Therefore it is recommended to hold your system time in sync, e.g. by running the `ntp` daemon or systemd-timesyncd.

-- Check if ntpd (openntpd, systemd-timesyncd, ...) is active and running.
-If not you have to install one of it.
-- Start the WEBIF and login, go to the Setup page
-- Enable "Tägliche Zeitsynchronisation" and set the max time difference in seconds in the line "Maximale Abweichung"
-- Save configuration

 ### One Wire Sensors:
 The poold checks automatically if there are 'One Wire Sensors' connected, each detected sensor will be